-Late Fees will be billed to the parents/guardians on the following business day after late pick up.
+Late Fees will be billed to the parents/quardians on the following business day after late pick up.

 - 3:00 p.m.
 Students are released and may be picked up in the car rider line.
-Students enrolled in After School Care will be escorted to the designated area to check-in with a staff member. - 3:16 p.m.
-Late fees of \$5 per minute apply to students who are not enrolled. - 5:30 p.m.
-In After School Care and are still awaiting pick up.
-Students in After School Care must be picked up by this time to avoid late fees.
+Students enrolled in GCA's After School Care will be escorted to the designated area to check-in with a staff member. - 3:16 p.m.
+Late fees of \$5 per minute apply to students who are not enrolled in GCA's After School Care Program. - 5:30 p.m.
+Students must be picked up by 5:30 pm.
+Students who remain in After School Care after 5:30 pm will be charged a fee of \$5 per minute and may lose the privilege of attending aftercare.